BSVogler/warmWaterConsumptionComputerVision/README.md

 - white balance by using RGB average
 - look for yellow and blue spot
-- calculate angle between the spots to correct image rotation
+- calculate angle between the selected spots to correct image rotation
 - improve accuracy of angle by tracking white/blue edge
 - take segment some pixels above
 - scan horizontally for maximum gradient to find central line